 The Flu ends with “U”

-FAU Student Health Services in Boca Raton is open 8:00 a.m. to 6 p.m.
-Monday through Thursday, 8 am – 5 pm on Fridays and 10 a.m. to 2 p.m.
-Saturdays (they are closed on Sundays, holidays and breaks).
+FAU Student Health Services in Boca Raton keep changing, check for the current hours.
 Students can walk in for a flu shot or make an appointment by contacting the center at 561-297-3512 or FAU’s Student Health Services Student.
 Bring a valid student ID.

 Another option to get a flu shot is at:

-Walgreens – there is quite a few near campuses.
+- Walgreens – there are quite a few near campuses.
 Walgreens website will help find the one closest and many are open 24 hours.
 There is no cost with most insurance.
 Appointments are not needed, but we recommend calling beforehand to find out what the wait time is.

 Wherever students go for a flu vaccine they should stay around about 15 minutes afterward to be sure they do not have any adverse reactions.